Eunicekon/Battle/README.md

 We want to switch turns

 As Player 1,
-So I can see how close I am to losing,
+So I can see how close I am to winning
-I want to see my own hit points
+I want to see Player 2's Hit Points

 As Player 1,
 So I can lose a game of Battle,